 - Working in adjoining areas, such as docks, terminals, piers, wharves, loading/unloading zones

 Notes: Under the LHWCA, “injury” includes illness, occupational disease and hearing loss that occur as a result of employment.

-This federal law also provides survivor benefits to dependents if a maritime or harbor accident results in, or contributes to, the worker’s death.
+This federal law also provides survivor benefits to dependents if a maritime accident results in, or contributes to, the worker’s death.
 A private insurance company or the self-insured employer usually pay these benefits.